HouseTrip/housetrip.github.com/_posts/2014-02-19-continuous-deployment.md

-It is quite a weird feeling allowing 'the machines' to take over the deployment process but you do eventually get used to it quite quickly and it becomes quite freeing to know that, once you've done your job addresing comments on your PRs, everything will be taken care of for you and your shiny new feature will be pushed to production.
+It is quite a weird feeling allowing 'the machines' to take over the deployment process but you do eventually get used to it quite quickly and it becomes quite freeing to know that, once you've done your job addressing comments on your PRs, everything will be taken care of for you and your shiny new feature will be pushed to production.